edutap-eu/documentation/source/architecture/core/semantic-pass-api.md

 Apple follows a different approach to habdle passes.
 Apple contains only passes stored in a `*.pkpass` file which is a .zip file with checksums and a manifest signed by certificates to make it manipulation-safe.

-However, to work efficiently with passes, internally at eduTAP we decided to introduce pass templates differentiate between them and and passes as well.
+However, to work efficiently with passes, internally at eduTAP we decided to introduce pass templates to distinguish between them and and passes as well.
 We have:

 - Pass Template: a pass definition that can be used to create a pass object by copy and modify.